 A critical component of the any high performance building, we are proficient with the integration and detailing of vapor permeable air-tight systems, achieving passive house standards or better on all of our projects.
 We favor Pro Clima products and collaborate closely with 475 High Performance Building Supply.

 Meet The Team

-Brian a skilled designer, builder, and woodworker with over 20 years’ experience in building and design.
+Brian a designer, builder, timber framer and woodworker with over 20 years’ experience in building and design.
 Before moving to Vermont, Brian operated Lakeshore Building Company in the Central New York lakes region, with focuses on historical restorations and timber framing.

 Mark is a native Vermonter and well-seasoned builder with over 30 years of experience.
 Mark started by splitting the seasons between carpentry and ski patrol back in the late 70s.
 After 10 years of patrol he transitioned to construction full-time.
 Along with general carpentry, Mark has logged 10 plus years of Timber Framing experience.
 From felling trees to building his own timber frame and stick-frame homes to interior finish work, Mark does it all making him an integral part of the Bellwether team.
 Like most of us, Mark enjoys spending time outdoors, whether on snowshoes or his tractor.